Click here to register for an upcoming Webinar on Halal Investing

 Halal is an Arabic word meaning lawful or permitted.
 Halal investing means investing that is permitted under Islamic principles.
 Halal investing is also referred to as “Shariah-compliant” investing.
 Halal investing is a form of socially responsible investing.

 We look at the universe of available investments (common shares of public listed companies) and run two filters to eliminate non-Shariah compliant investment options.
-Preferred shares, options, futures, debt instruments (bonds) are avoided
+Preferred shares, options, futures, debt instruments (bonds) are avoided.
+We do not short sell shares

 (1) Business filter: